inlab-geo/espresso/docs/source/contributor_guide/new_contrib.rst

 - **Edit** - :ref:`add in your own Espresso problem <add_contrib>`
 - **Upload** - :ref:`submit your changes to our main repository <submit_changes>`

+It's important to note that after you've uploaded your contribution, you can still edit it with the same "pull request" workflow.

 In the following paragraphs, we list out detailed steps on how to contribute a new example.
 Again, feel free to `contact us <../user_guide/faq.html>`_ when in doubt.